jrehor/kcc/README.md

 * dyadic `@x index`
 * idiom `,/x raze`

-Now, if you zoom out and see how the recursion step and stop condition work together, the answer should be right in front of you.
+Now, if you zoom out and try to see how the recursion step and stop condition work together, the answer should be right in front of you.

 -------------------